opencybersecurityalliance/oca-iob/STIX2NEO4J Converter/README.md

 # STIX to Neo4J Uploader
 This is a simple script meant to upload a STIX 2.1 JSON bundle into a NEO4J database.
-This script will allow any STIX 2.1 bundle to be converted to a NEO4J graph database, but it was particularly developed to help visualize the indicator of behavior reference implementation available at the [IOB WG Github Site](https://github.com/opencybersecurityalliance/documentation/tree/master/iob-wg/apl_reference_implementation_bundle/revision_1)
+This script will allow any STIX 2.1 bundle to be converted to a NEO4J graph database, but it was particularly developed to help visualize the indicator of behavior reference implementation available at [here](https://github.com/opencybersecurityalliance/oca-iob/tree/main/apl_reference_implementation_bundle/revision_1).

 # Prerequisites
 - A NEO4J graph database available from [NEO4J GitHub](https://github.com/neo4j)